yuniapak/u1_hw_codewars_challenges/README.md

 ## Getting Started

 - Fork and Clone this repo
 - Put your answer for each problem in the provided `solution.md` in it's corresponding area.
-You'll be adding your solution code inside of the provided code snippets.
+You'll be adding your solution code inside of the provided code snippets
+- Feel free to create a Codewars account

 ## Problem 1